Based-Programmer/torrenter/README.md

 ## torrenter
-Stream torrent movies animes &amp; download them for your terminal
+Stream or download movies, animes from torrent sites from your terminal

 # Install